sulavs7/Concrete-Strength-Prediction-Regression_models/README.md

 This project aims to predict the compressive strength of concrete using three different regression models: Random Forest, Linear Regression, and Decision Tree Regression.
 It allows users to input their dataset and receive predictions based on various features.
 ## What I Learned
-- I learned Regression Tress Algorithms give better prediction when there is not obvius linearity between features and
+- I learned Regression Tress Algorithms give better prediction when there isn't obvious linearity between features and
   target.
 - Although the dataset used here is from a structured source, I realized how important it is to handle real-world data properly, understand the significance of each feature, and interpret how the models react to those features.